wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-a.md

     > Our wallflowers all saw this.
 What is your wallflowers impression?
 What are they thinking?
 What are they feeling?
 3. Pause
     - Give players time to think in silence about their wallflower's impression.
-    - Think about how your own wallflower's impression.
+    - Think about your own wallflower's impression.
     - After at least a minute, ask if everyone is ready.
 4. Draw
     - Select a wallflower to reveal their thoughts.